MetaphorData/connectors/docs/model.md

 # Data Model

-Each connector ultimiately outpus a JSON file that contains an array of so-called `MetadataChangeEvent`:
+Each connector ultimately outputs a JSON file that contains an array of so-called `MetadataChangeEvent`:

 ```text
 [ event1, event2, ... ]
 ```

-The file can be written to a local path during development or to a S3 bucket in production.
+The file can be written to a local path during development or to an S3 bucket in production.

-The reamining of this doc describes the structure of the event and other detials.
-However, in general, you'll leverage the corresponding [Python Classes & Utility Methods](#python-classes--utility-methods) instead of handcrafting the JSON.
+The remaining of this doc describes the event's structure and other details.
+However, you'll generally leverage the corresponding [Python Classes & Utility Methods](#python-classes--utility-methods) instead of handcrafting the JSON.

 ## MetadataChangeEvent